ecebabu/Web-Development/README.md

-# Larticles Laravel/Vue App
+# Todo List Laravel/Vue App

-> Laravel 5.5 API that uses the API resources with a Vue.js frontend
+> Laravel API that uses the API resources with a Vue.js frontend

 ## Quick Start